Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-why-i-love-pinn-and-you-will-too.md

 - Thermal constants
 - Battery degradation rates

-This moves the problem from:
+This moves the problem from pure prediction:
 > "What will happen?"

-to
+to propogation into the prediction
 > "What physical mechanism is causing this behavior?"
 And that is incredibly powerful.

 ---